annaritz/easychair-to-acm-erights/README.md

 This current formatting for the ACM copyrights grid **does not include section or article sequence information.** This has to be done after the schedule is set - we need to return to this.

 ### Using `convert.py`
 The `convert.py` script takes the track number and the two downloaded files and generates the enhanced CSV.
-See the instructions in the sub-directories.
+See the instructions in the [2021 ACM-BCB Subdirectory](https://github.com/annaritz/easychair-to-acm-erights/tree/master/2021-ACM-BCB).

 3. **Send the CSV file to Conference Catalysts** (Kaylin Kolodziejczak, kkolodziejczak@conferencecatalysts.com).
 Kaylin and Conference Catalysts will upload the file, review the grid, and send automated notifications for authors.
 They will also monitor copyright submission status on a weekly basis.